 Verification of Passwords

 Hashing is useful for verifying passwords every time you log into your account or system.
 Password verification shows you’re the actual user of the account.
-Similarly, if your password matches the hash value on the server, it confirms you’re authorized.
+Similarly, if your password matches the value on the server, it confirms you’re authorized.

 The Integrity of the Data